-CR’s #1 pick, the $160 Panasonic W950A, bested the runner-up by an unprecedented five points.
-“The Panasonic is whizbang,” says Slaven.
+CR’s number one pick, the $160 Panasonic W950A, bested the runner-up by an unprecedented five points in CR’s tests.
+“The Panasonic is whizbang,” said Slaven.
 The most obvious improvement was the slightly convex, double-bowed soleplate.
 The two pointy ends prevented me, an easily distracted ironer, from pressing in lots of wrinkles.
 But I wouldn’t pay $100 extra for the feature no matter its brilliance.

 The $76.15 Maytag Premium Analog claims to heat up very quickly but scored 25th on CR’s test, thanks primarily to a “fair” score on CR’s steam test.
 So any time saved is probably spent ironing.

 The unranked Oliso TG1050 was a joy to use, primarily because it has a touch-sensitive handle that triggers retractable feet in the soleplate that remove the need to tip the iron upright.
 Let go and the iron raises a safe distance off the fabric.
 Grab the handle and it drops down.
 This proved surprisingly reliable—not once did it raise or lower at the wrong time—and genuinely fun.
 When switching between shirt sleeves I could just slide the iron off to the side without taking my eyes off the shirt.
 The TG1050 also has really nice build quality and a 15-month warranty.
 Unfortunately, none of this comes free.
-The TG1050 has a hefty price tag, steam power closer to that of a low-priced iron (12g/min) and shirt-ironing time that merely matched the EF and Focus.
+The TG1050 has a hefty price tag, steam power closer to that of a low-priced iron (12 grams per minute) and shirt-ironing time that merely matched the Ultraglide, EF, 2030, and Focus.

 Dismissing others in CR’s test is easy.

-The #2 ranked, $72 Kenmore 80598 does many things right but didn’t score as well in “ironing fabric” and costs $20 more.
+The second-ranked, $72 Kenmore 80598 does many things right but didn’t score as well in “ironing fabric” and costs $20 more.

 The $104.50 DeLonghi Easy Turbo, which originally tied with the EF for third overall, has since been discontinued.

-Looking at Amazon, the $32, #1 rated Panasonic is probably a good little iron but the 1,200 watts of power will certainly fail to produce the steam or consistent temps of the EF or Focus.
+Looking at Amazon, the $32, number-one-rated Panasonic is probably a good little iron but the 1,200 watts of power won’t produce the steam or consistent temps of the Ultraglide, EF, 2030, or Focus.